-- To plot the energy spectrum, we need to sample the velocity field in a location behind the wake (the red sphere in this case). - Then, by using signal processing (FFT), we can • convert physical space into frequency space. - We will address this type of post-processing in Lectures 7 and 8. - From these animations, we can notice that: - Large eddies: - They are energy-containing and extract their energy from the mean flow. - Their velocity is on the other of the mean flow. ٠ - Their size is on the order of the mean flow or ٠ the obstacle the flow over. - They are anisotropic and unstable.
-They break-up into smaller eddies. - Their frequency is low compare the small eddies. - Small eddies: - Smallest eddies convert kinetic energy into • thermal energy via viscous dissipation. - Their behavior is more universal in nature. - Their frequency is high.
+- - From these animations, the following can be said regarding large and small eddies. - Large eddies: - They are energy-containing and extract their energy from the mean flow. - Their velocity is on the order of the mean flow. ٠ - Their size is on the order of the mean flow or ٠ the obstacle the flow over. - They are anisotropic and unstable.
+They ٠ break-up into smaller eddies. - Their frequency is low compare the small ٠ eddies. - Small eddies (which we do not clear see in this animation): - Smallest eddies convert kinetic energy into thermal energy via viscous dissipation. - Their behavior is more universal in nature. ٠ - Their frequency is high.